qafaraz/qafaraz/README.md

 ### <div align="center"> Hi there 👋</div>
 <!-- about me -->
-## About Me
-'''My name is Qafar Qəmbərzadə.
+## About Me <div>My name is Qafar Qəmbərzadə.
 I am 18 years old and live in Baku, Azerbaijan.
 I am a curious person and love to learn.
 I am working on improving my skills in web development.
 I'm a big fan of open source software.
 I share my research and projects on GitHub.
-I write code.
-My goal is to become Full Stack Web Development!!!'''
+I write code.My goal is to become Full Stack Web Development!!!</div>

 <!-- skills -->